cyral-quickstart/quickstart-sidecar-terraform-aws-ec2/CONTRIBUTING.md

 If you find any typos, broken links or other types of simple issues, we encourage you to open a Pull Request (PR) directly with the proposed fix, adding at least some context to the description.
 For more complex issues, however, we kindly ask you to analyze the list of open issues and PRs to avoid you from creating duplicates or working on something that is already assigned to someone else.

-Both of our templates for `Pull Requests` or `Issues` will provide the basic structure that you should use to better explain the issue or articulate your ideas in a format that the project's team is used to follow.
+Both of our templates for `Pull Requests` or `Issues` will provide the basic structure that you should use to better explain the issue or articulate your ideas in a format that the project's team can follow.

 ## Coding conventions